 Filing Your Application

-File your application by sending the three required documents (NEH cover sheet, application essay, and resume or curriculum vitae) as .pdf or Word document attachments in an email to Dr. Anthony Arrigo: email@example.com.
-Include as the subject line in your email: “Application for NEH Hoover Dam Landmarks Program.”
-Applications received after midnight on March 1, 2016 will not be considered.
-Applicants will be notified of their status on March 31, 2016.
+File your application by sending the three required documents (NEH cover sheet, application essay, and resume or curriculum vitae) as .pdf or Word document attachments in an email to Dr. Anthony Arrigo: firstname.lastname@example.org.
+Include as the subject line in your email: “Application for NEH Hoover Dam Institute.”
+Applications received after midnight on March 1, 2018 will not be considered.
+Applicants will be notified of their status on March 31, 2018.

 Note that filling out a cover sheet is not the same as applying, so there is no penalty for changing your mind and filling out a cover sheet for several projects.
 A full application consists of all of the items listed above, as sent to the project director.
 Please send your completed application to the project director; do not send it to NEH.